Stevesv1/websitev3/README.md

 2. **Edge Function**:
    - Fetches last 100 trades from Polymarket API
    - Uses blockchain `transactionHash` to identify unique trades
-   - Skips already-processed transactions
+   - Checks `processed_trades` table to skip already-processed transactions
+   - Stores new transaction hashes in database
    - Checks trader stats against thresholds
    - Creates alerts in database for qualifying trades
 3. **Frontend** receives real-time updates via Supabase subscriptions
 4. **Users** can filter and view alerts with custom thresholds

 **Key Insight:** Each blockchain transaction has a unique hash.
-By tracking transaction hashes instead of bet amounts/prices, we ensure every legitimate trade is captured while preventing duplicate processing of the same transaction.
+By storing processed transaction hashes in the database (not just in memory), we ensure:
+- Every legitimate trade is captured
+- No duplicate alerts even across multiple edge function calls
+- Persistence across server restarts
+- Automatic cleanup of old data (>7 days)

 ## 🔍 Understanding the Output